edenzehavy/Bank-API/README.md

 # Bank API Assignment (F5)

 This repository contains a simple bank API implementation for a home assignment provided by F5.
 The API is built in Go and includes user authentication using JWT tokens and role-based access control.
 It allows users to register, log in, manage accounts, and check balances.
 Admin users can also create accounts and view all user balances.

 ## Features:
 - **JWT Token Authentication**: Secure login using JSON Web Tokens (JWT).
 - **Role-based Access**: Admin and regular user roles to control access.
-- **Endpoints**:
-  - **User**: Register, Login, Get Users (Admin only).
-  - **Account**: Create Account, Get Account Details.
-  - **Balance**: Get Balance, Deposit, Withdraw (Admin can view any user's balance).
+- **Environment Variable for Security**: Token key is stored as an environment variable to ensure it is not visible in the code.
+- **Admin Permissions**: Only admins can create accounts and view all accounts to prevent unauthorized account creation.
+- **User Account Operations**: Admins can create their own accounts, deposit to them, and withdraw from them.
+However, they cannot perform these actions on other users' accounts.
+- **Input Validation**: Ensures that input data is correctly formatted and meets necessary constraints.
+- **Authorization Function**: Ensures that users can only operate on their own accounts.
+- **Middlewares**: Includes JSON content-type validation for requests and a logging middleware to generate access logs.

 ## Tasks Completed:
 1. **Security Fixes**: Identified and fixed security issues in the API.